GoogleCloudDataproc/spark-spanner-connector/README-template.md

 filters to the column `word`  and pushed down the predicate filter `word = 'hamlet' or word = 'Claudius'`.
 Note filters containing ArrayType column is not pushed down.

+### Monitoring

+When Data Boost is enabled, the usage can be monitored by using Cloud Monitoring.
+The [page]([url](https://cloud.google.com/spanner/docs/databoost/databoost-monitor#use_to_track_usage)) explains how to do that step by step.
+The usage cannot be grouped by the Spark job id though.

+### Debugging

+Dataproc [web interface]([url](https://cloud.google.com/dataproc/docs/concepts/accessing/cluster-web-interfaces)) can be used to debug especially to tune the performance.
+On the `YARN Application Timeline` page, it displays the execution timeline details for the executors and other functions.
+You can assign more workers if there are many tasks assigned to a same executor.

 ### PostgreSQL

 The connector supports the Spanner [PostgreSQL interface-enabled databases](https://cloud.google.com/spanner/docs/postgresql-interface#postgresql-components).

 #### Data types